-But modern Arabic apparel is more than just thawb; there are kaftans, abayas, hijabs, scarves, and lots of accessories in classic and modern styles.
+But modern Arabic apparel is more than just thawb; there are kaftans, abayas, hijabs, scarves, and many accessories in classic and modern styles.

 What Do Most Arabs Wear?

-To say that most Arab women wear hijabs, jilbabs, niqabs, or abayas, and most men wear keffiyeh or thaubs, would be stereotypical and even wrong.
+To say that most Arab women wear hijabs, jilbabs, niqabs, or abayas, and most men wear keffiyeh or thaubs is stereotypical and even wrong.

 That’s because, from the Middle East to Singapore and from Pakistan to Saudi Arabia, Arab’s perception of decency and modest clothing continues to change.